csorbakristof/learning_ai/AUT_BiralatiSablonGeneralo/spec.md

 - Tárgykód: take "Tárgy nept" from the source
 - Dolgozat megnevezése: use a lookup formula "=IFERROR(VLOOKUP($C2,'Tantárgyi adatok'!B:D,2,FALSE),""nincs"")" where you adapt $C2 to the current row and column C.
 - Szak megnevezése: similarly to "Dolgozat megnevezése", but this time take the value from the column D ("Szak megnevezése") in the worksheet "Tantárgyi adatok".
 Here you may also use a lookup formula in Excel.
-- Konzulens neve: take "Konzulens" from the source
+- Konzulens neve: take "Konzulens" from the source, but if there is anything in brackets after the name, remove that.
 - Konzulens beosztása: leave empty for now
 - Feladatkiírás fájlnév: set it to "kiirasok/xxxxxx.docx" where you substitute xxxxxx with the student name (column "Hallgató neve").
 You can use an Excel formula to do this.